 Each degree program has specific requirements for the transfer of credit between another educational institution and the University.
 Please refer to the section on individual degree programs for more information.

 Verification of Enrollment

-Students may request verification of their enrollment at Rocky Vista University at any time by writing to the Registrar via the MyVista Student Portal.
+Students may request their enrollment verification at Rocky Vista University by submitting a request via the iNet form.